penpot/penpot-docs/technical-guide/plugins/deployment.md

 ### Create an account

 You need a Netlify account if you don't already have one.
-You can [sign up](https://app.netlify.com/signup) with Github, GItlab, BItbucket or via email and password.
+You can <a target="_blank" href="https://app.netlify.com/signup">sign up</a> with Github, GItlab, BItbucket or via email and password.

 ### CORS issues